m-mcardle/my-website/assets/markdown/Vidyard.md

   ### My Team / Introduction

   I joined during an interesting time for the company as engineering was going through a major reorganization.
 When I joined it was the first week of my team's formal existence as the Sales Track team.
 This team was put together to have a focus on our analytics service as well as developing monitors for the health of our platform.
-Of course because a team of developers will never accept their formal name, my team decided to internally call ourselves the **Sales Trek** team.
+Of course because a team of developers will never accept their formal name, my team decided to internally call ourselves the **Star Track** team.

   </column>